“It’s not possible!”

 - You can either stay in this position and cycle deep belly breaths or rotate back and forth.

 The pec muscles tend to get a lot of use both in the gym and in sport.
 Thanks to sitting, driving and mobile phones they also get left in a shortened position a lot of the time.
-This can lead to them pulling the shoulders into a rounded position putting a lot of tension on the neck muscles and making the shoulder joint more prone to injury.
+This can lead to them pulling the shoulders into a rounded position putting a lot of tension on the neck muscles, making the shoulder joint more prone to niggles and possibly injuries.

 To perform the pec stretch: